hewison-chris/agora-cl-docs/website/docs/advanced/migrating-keys.md

 <HeaderBadgesWidget />

-This document provides guidance on migrating Prysm and your validator keys from one host system to another while minimizing the risk of slashing.
+This document provides guidance on migrating Agora-cl and your validator keys from one host system to another while minimizing the risk of slashing.

 :::danger Slashing Prevention